Falak-2005/SCT_WD_4/README.md

 TO-DO-WEB APP

- It is a to-do web app with the following features date time update delete task completed
+ It is a to-do web app with the following features date, time, update, delete, task completed.

 HTML: Structure with input fields for task name, date, time, and buttons for adding tasks.
 A list container to show tasks.